 A headache is something normal in our lives.
-No doubt that it is a well-known and bothersome enemy that, for the most part, goes away on its own without any larger complications.
+No doubt it’s a well-known and troubling enemy.
+Luckily, for the most part, it goes away on its own without complications.

-So…when do we start to worry about headaches?
-Could a headache be the symptom of something more dangerous? it is something we need to take into consideration.
+So, when should you start to worry about headaches?
+Could a headache be the symptom of something more dangerous?
+It’s something we need to think about.

-Given that information is always our best weapon, below we will provide three characteristics with which we should all be familiar.
+Since knowledge is always our best weapon, below we’ll provide information we should all be familiar with.

-Let’s look at three characteristics that are important to take into account.
+Let’s look at some information that’s important to take into account.

 1. When We Should Worry About Headaches